shawnhankim/nginx-openid-connect/docs/docker-test/README.md

 # Running NGINX Plus OIDC In Docker
-This is to provide how to set up and test NGINX Plus Open ID Connect in docker based on the example of docker files, frontend page and backend configuration for your testing.
+This is to provide how to set up and test NGINX Plus OIDC in docker based on the examples of docker files, frontend and backend.

 ## Summary of Steps
 | Category            | Details                                                                             |